sangatisomasekharareddy/soma-docs-pipeline-portfolio/docs/barcode-preprocessing.md

 - Rules can be configured only in Redwood UI format.
 - Rules are user group-specific.

 ---

 ## Processing Flow

+When a barcode is scanned, the system processes it in the following order:
-1. Match scanned barcode against rules (sequence order)
+1. Match the scanned barcode against configured preprocessing rules (by sequence).
-2. Apply update logic
+2. Apply the corresponding update logic (if matched).
-3. Stop further evaluation
+3. Stop further rule evaluation.
-4. Pass updated barcode for processing
+4. Pass the updated barcode for downstream processing.

 ---

 ## Key Capabilities

+Use barcode preprocessing rules to:
-- Standardize barcode formats
+- Standardize barcode formats across suppliers.
-- Extract or restructure barcode segments
+- Extract or restructure barcode segments from the scanned barcode.
-- Validate barcode input in real time
+- Validate barcode input in real time.
-- Reject invalid barcodes
+- Reject invalid barcodes before they disrupt operations, reducing manual intervention and errors.
-- Adapt to new formats without code changes :contentReference[oaicite:1]{index=1}
+- Adapt to new barcode formats without code changes.

 ---

 ## Match Functions

 | Function       | Description |
 |---------------|------------|